dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

     Supported content types for bulkdata are application/pdf, text/xml (for CDA files), image/jpeg, video/mpeg, video/mp4, video/quicktime, image/jp2,
     image/png, image/gif, application/sla (for STL files), model/mtl (for MTL
     files) and model/obj (for OBJ files).
+    For metadata : Send single non bulkdata type of file by specifying a metadata file for objects like Structured Reports, Presentation States etc.
     File names shall not contain spaces.
     -
     Options:
      -a,--accept <arg>           Specify the value for Accept header : xml or